veraPDF CLI Validation

 just won’t report all the results for every rule.
 The default is to report one

-hundred failed checks per-rule.
+hundred failed checks per rule.
 To change the limit to 10 add the --maxfailuresdisplayed 10

 option.

-Log successful checks as well as failures
+Report successful checks as well as failures

 By default veraPDF only reports failed checks.
 It is possible to report passed